-Legal matters in Pakistan, like registering a company with the Securities & Exchange Commission of Pakistan (SECP), can be quite confusing if one engages in the matter on their own.
-Breaking the process down into small steps will not only increase your understanding of the legal matters involved but will also enable you to complete the process in a timely manner.
+Legal matters in Pakistan, like registering a company with the Securities & Exchange Commission of Pakistan (SECP), can be quite confusing if one engages in the matter independently.
+Breaking the process down into small steps will increase your understanding of the legal matters involved and enable you to complete the process in a timely manner.

-Graana.com, Pakistan’s smartest property portal, brings you a guide on how to register a company in Pakistan.
+Graana.com, Pakistan’s smartest property portal, guides you on registering a company in Pakistan.

 Securities & Exchange Commission of Pakistan

-The Securities & Exchange Commission of Pakistan was set up in 1999 with the primary goal of regulating the corporate sector and capital market.
-Therefore, the SECP oversees and undertakes the process of registering a company in Pakistan.
+The Securities & Exchange Commission of Pakistan was set up in 1999 to regulate the corporate sector and capital market.
+Therefore, the SECP oversees and undertakes registering a company in Pakistan.

 Other primary objectives include: